For anyone wanting to make a living as a writer, finding good, well-paying freelance writing gigs can be something of a mystery.

 4. If there is a clear description, make sure it’s not completely over-the-top.

-If the descriptions goes on and on, and has 5,000 expectations of what the writer will be doing, be weary.
+If the descriptions goes on and on, and has an extremely long list of expectations of what the writer will be doing, be weary.
 The majority of job posts with ridiculously long requirements offer ridiculously low payment for all the expectations they have.

 If someone is trying to hire a writer, but expects them to do the job of an executive editor and social media manager on top of their writing tasks, you’re probably looking at a cheapskate company.